-The Energy Policy Council (EPC) has approved the reference ethanol pricing by comparing the lowest prices between the ethanol price as reported to the Excise Department by ethanol producers and the ethanol price as reported to the Energy Policy and Planning Office (EPPO), Ministry of Energy, by Section 7 traders under the Fuel Trade Act B.E.
-2543.
-The reference pricing was to be effective from December 2015 onwards.
-Currently, the Energy Policy and Planning Office ("EPPO") is under a review process for the criteria determining the biomass fuel prices in order to reflect current situation for fairness to every sector as the production and technology conditions have changed.
-Such new criteria is expected to be completed within 2022.

-The determination of ethanol selling price is based on cost-plus-margin basis, as well as other factors, including, ethanol raw material price, supply and demand, and domestic and international competition.
+The Energy Policy Council ("EPC") has approved the reference ethanol pricing by comparing the lowest prices between the ethanol price as reported to the Excise Department by ethanol producers and the ethanol price as reported to the Energy Policy and Planning Office ("EPPO") by Section 7 traders under the Fuel Trade Act B.E.
+2543, effective from December 2015 onwards.
+In addition to the reference ethanol price announced by EPPO, TAE determines the selling price of denatured ethanol based on cost-plus-margin basis and takes into account various factors, including cost of raw materials, market demand and supply, as well as the overall domestic and international markets competition, etc.